-Interest Rate Risk.
+Interest Rate Risk:

-The Company's interest rate risk arises from the possibility that changes in market interest rates will affect the value of interest earning assets and interest bearing liabilities and related interest amounts.
-The Company has no significant liabilities subject to interest.
-The Company's major interest bearing asset is the loan to the parent company that is subject to variable interest rate.
-A 1% change in interest rate would impact the Company's profitability by LBP120million.
+The Company's interest rate risk arises from the possibility that changes in market interest rates will affect the value of interest earning assets and interest-bearing liabilities and related interest amounts.
+The Company's interest-bearing assets are notes receivable which are subject to fixed interest rates.
+The Company's loans from related parties are subject to variable interest rates whereas notes payable are subject to fixed interest rates.